sparshjain265/Compiler_Optimizations_and_Program_Analysis/llvm-compilation.md

 #Note
-Steps are taken from https://llvm.org/docs/CMake.html
+1   Steps are taken from https://llvm.org/docs/CMake.html
+2   The .bc file can be run using lli command
+        ./bin/lli hello.bc